 - You are a federal, provincial or territorial government employee

 - Or a member of the Canadian Forces including their overseas school staff

-- You temporarily stayed in Canada for 183 days or more in tax tax year and another country doesn’t consider you a resident under the terms of a tax treaty between Canada and that country.
+- Temporarily stayed in Canada for 183 days or more in the tax year and another country doesn’t consider you a resident under the terms of a tax treaty between Canada and that country.

 Canadian Tax Fact #4: You may also be deemed resident if you are a person who is exempt from tax in other countries, which has a tax treaty with Canada or another convention, on 90% or more of their income from all sources because of their relationship to a resident (including deemed resident) of Canada.

 You are a deemed non-resident of Canada for tax purposes if you are a factual resident, deemed resident of Canada and you are a resident of another country which has a tax treaty with Canada.
 As a deemed non-resident you need to declare income from Canadian sources and tax rules as for a non-resident of Canada will apply.

 What are my Canadian tax obligations?

 Depending on your tax residency status, you have different tax obligations.
-If you are a factual resident, then your income is taxed the same way as if you still live in Canada.
+If you are a factual resident, then Canadian tax authorities will tax you same way as if you still live in Canada.
 You will need to report all worldwide income and you can claim all federal, provincial and territorial deductions and tax credits that apply to you.
 You will need to file your tax return on or before April 30th of the year after the tax year.
 If you, your common-in-law partner or your spouse carried on a business in Canada, then you can file your returns on or before June 15th the following year after the tax year.